ISAAKiel/mortAAR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* Made sure that the NOTE "Lost braces; missing escapes or markup?" vanishes.
+* Made sure that the NOTE "Lost braces; missing escapes or markup?" disappears.

 ## Increment patch
 This is a minor increment.
 In this version we have: